mono/sysdrawing-coregraphics/README.md

 The Makefile assumes you have a copy of mono checked out side by side.
 You can update the MONO_SYSD variable to point to a checkout in another location if necessary.

+To Build:

+make

+output will be found in top level bin directory.